 The X series pedals became so popular, I decided to discontinue the submini tube pedals.
-The X series with 12AT7 tubes draw less power, are easier to self-replace, and overall have less problems (like becoming microphonic).
+12AX7/12AT7/12AU7 tubes draw less power, are easier to procure, are easier to self-replace, and overall have less problems (like becoming microphonic).

-It's a bit impossible for me to keep every color in-stock myself, so I keep the most popular colors around.
+It's a bit difficult for me to keep every color in-stock myself, so I now only stock black and silver knobs.
 If you're looking for something different, the exact knobs I use are these: Anodized Aluminum Knob - "The Magpie" - 1/4" Smooth Shaft (12.5mm OD)

 Here's a few different power supplies that people have been using without issue: